 Clauses that apply if distributor has published default distributor agreement Clauses 5 to 8 apply if a distributor receives a notice from a person under clause 3(1) after the distributor has made the relevant default distributor agreement available on its website under clause 6(1) of Schedule 12A.4.

-Distributor must offer to contract
+Distributor must offer default distributor agreement terms

-The distributor must offer to contract with the person that gives notice under clause 2(1) on the terms set out in the default distributor agreement no later than 5 business days after receiving the notice.
+The distributor must provide the person that gives notice under clause 3(1), the distributor’s terms set out in the default distributor agreement no later than 5 business days after receiving the notice.

 When default distributor agreement applies as a binding contract